crypto-org-chain/chain-docs/docs/transaction.md

 Basic (unencrypted / non-shielded) Types (note that all these types should also contain metadata, such as network ID):

-* TransferTx: UTXO-based transfer of funds, takes UTXO inputs, creates UTXO outputs
+* TransferTx: UTXO-based transfer of funds, takes UTXO inputs, creates UTXO outputs - fee
-* DepositStakeTx: takes UTXOs inputs, deposits them in the specified account's bonded amount
+* DepositStakeTx: takes UTXOs inputs, deposits them in the specified account's bonded amount - fee
-* UnbondStakeTx: takes nonce, amount, account and moves in the same account tokens from bonded to unbonded with timelock
+* UnbondStakeTx: takes nonce, amount, account and moves in the same account tokens from bonded to unbonded with timelock - fee
-* WithdrawUnbondedTx: takes nonce, account and creates UTXOs
+* WithdrawUnbondedTx: takes nonce, account and creates UTXOs - fee

 Advanced Types:
 * AddCouncilNodeTx: takes council node data, staking address; co-signed by 2/3 current nodes